realkoder/CloudNativeCatalog-Service/README.md

 Database `auditing` is keeping track of when and who edited the persisted data.
-With spring the annotation `@EnableJdbcAuditing` which can be used for a configuration class.
+With spring the annotation `@EnableJdbcAuditing` which can be used for a configuration class so that the annotated entities with e.g. `@CreatedBy` will be set by Spring Data Jdbc.
 If using spring JPA instead of JdbcData use the annotation `@EnableJpaAuditing` and also the entity class have to be annotated with `@EntityListeners(AuditingEntityListener.class)`.